[updated January 2019 with help from Pattie]

 Taos is in this part of the state.
 If you like to ski, I’m told the skiing is nice.
 I found it to be a pleasant town, but I was not overly impressed.
 I also didn’t hear the infamous “Taos Hum” that 2% of the population hears.

 If you are in the area, head NW on US 64 out of Taos. a bit out of town is one of the Overland Outfitters stores.
 It is one of the older ones and has quite a nice selection of items of leather, sheepskin, and more.
 Continue NW on US 64 to the ♥ High Bridge, the 7th highest bridge in the US.
 It, and the Rio Grande gorge, sort of “appear” as you drive towards them.
-It is an amazing view into the gorge, but you may want to avoid it if you have a problem with heights (or depths!).
+It is an amazing view of the gorge, but you may want to avoid it if you have a problem with heights (or depths!).

 If you have time, or it is on your route, get on US 285 S to NM 567, then to NM 570 to NM 68 S. I doubt this is a good route in the winter, but in the summer it is scenic and quite pleasant.
 This eventually connects up to US 84 if you are headed to points south.